sliu750/CS4440-Team-Project/README.md

-# CS4440-Team-Project
+# Analysis and Visualization of Workplace Injuries

-The goal of this project is to analyze and visualize workplace injury trends over the years, aiming to provide insights into job and industry-related risks.
-This would support professionals in the safety industry, such as health and safety administrators and safety equipment manufacturers.
-The information would also benefit everyday people considering which occupation to go into.
+This project aims to analyze and visualize workplace injury trends over the years to provide insights into job and industry-related risks.
+Our goal is to support professionals in the safety industry, such as health and safety administrators and safety equipment manufacturers, as well as everyday people considering career choices.

+** Data Sourcing and Preprocessing**:

+  - Collected data from the Bureau of Labor Statistics (https://www.bls.gov/iif/fatal-injuries-tables/archive.htm#RATES)
+  - Cleaned and organized the data using SQL to make it easier to analyze

+** Machine Learning and Statistical Models**:

-We sourced datasets on workplace injuries from the Bureau of Labor Statistics (https://www.bls.gov/iif/fatal-injuries-tables/archive.htm#RATES) and processed them using SQL to clean and organize the data.
-Then, we implemented machine learning and statistical models using Python's sklearn library to predict future injury rates by demographic, industry, and occupation.
+  - Used Python's sklearn library to predict future injury rates by demographic, industry, and occupation

+** Visualization and Dashboard**:

-Finally, we created interactive displays with Tableau to showcase and compare injury rates by year and for each category of interest (i.e. demographic, industry, occupation), and published the results to a front-end dashboard webpage.
-Not surprisingly, the agriculture, mining, warehousing, and construction industries by far have the highest injury rates.
+  - Utilized Tableau to showcase and compare injury rates by year and by demographic, industry, and occupation
+  - Publisehed results to a front-end dashboard webpage

-Note: To see our dashboard, please go to Webpage folder, and open page.html
+  - Note: To see our dashboard, please go to Webpage folder, and open page.html

+** Key Findings**:

+  - Not surprisingly, the agriculture, mining, warehousing, and construction industries by far have the highest injury rates.
+  - These insights can inform safety protocols and influence occupational health policies.